libesmtp/libESMTP/docs/critique.md

 easily memorised API.

 These deficiencies make a simple mapping of API names to method names in object oriented language bindings particularly difficult and non-obvious.
-If I were ever to rework the API I would follow the more rigorous approach used in frameworks like GObject.
+Had I designed the API nowadays, I would follow the more rigorous approach used in frameworks like GObject.

+## Internal Interfaces

+Unfortunately, libESMTP does not hide its internal interfaces from public access, it is possible to link against any of its symbols at global scope.
+It is important to prevent linking against internal interfaces, since there may be unintended conflicts with symbols in third-party libraries or application code.
+The use of undocumented internal APIs can be a major barrier to development, especially if significant applications rely on them.

+Using a consistent prefix for public symbols makes it easy, using wildcards, to create a linker map file to remove public references to internal calls, which do not use the namespace prefix.
+Without a consistent prefix, each publicly available symbol must be explicitly listed, this is error prone since it is easy to forget or misspell a name and there is no easy way to automatically check this.

 ----

-## User Data
+## Application Data

-The user data API is problematic.
+The application data API is problematic.
 The idea was to set an arbitrary pointer to data maintained by an application and associated with one of the libESMTP objects.
 I followed a design pattern which set a pointer and returned the old pointer which could then be deallocated or passed back to the application.

-Unfortunately this approach required an application to iterate all the libESMTP structures fetching back the pointer and deallocating it prior to destroying the libESMTP session.
-This process is error prone and subject to memory leaks if not executed correctly.
+Unfortunately this approach requires an application to iterate all the libESMTP structures fetching back the pointer and deallocating it prior to destroying the libESMTP session.
+This significantly complicates use of libESMTP, is error prone and subject to memory leaks if not executed correctly.
+A better design would provide a *release* function to free or otherwise release the application data.  libESMTP can guarantee to call this at the correct time, significantly easing the application design.

-A well designed user data interface is important for many applications and is especially so for implementing language bindings, particluarly as neither side can control the other's memory management strategy and since weak bindings may also be necessary.
+A well designed application data interface is important for many applications and is especially so for implementing language bindings, particluarly as neither side can control the other's memory management strategy and since weak bindings may also be necessary.

-Future releases will provide a better API to set user data, which allows an application to provide a `destroy` function to release the referenced resource. libESMTP can guarantee to call this at the correct time, significantly easing the application design.

 ----